-Holiday time is here, and if you’re like most people, you have less time to work out and more sweet treats and buffet tables tempting you at every turn.
-But you don’t have to view this time as a test of your willpower.
+The holiday season is here!
+If you’re like most people, you have less time to work out and more sweet treats and buffet tables tempting you at every turn, but you don’t have to view this time as a test of your willpower.
 To stay fit and healthy throughout the holiday season, it’s important to be prepared.
-Here are seven tricks of the trade from our nutritionist to help you stay the course and stay healthy.
+Here are seven, nutritionist-approved tricks of the trade to help you stay the course and stay healthy.

 1. Eat Healthy, Balanced Meals

-Eating well-balanced meals will help you feel full, which is essential if you want to resist unhealthy party food.
-You might think that it’s better to save up your calories for a party by eating less during the day, but in fact that’s a recipe for failure.
+Well-balanced meals will help you feel full, which is essential if you want to resist unhealthy party food.
+You might think that it’s better to save up your calories for a party by eating less during the day, but that’s actually a recipe for failure.
 You can’t go to a party hungry and expect divine intervention to help keep you in control.
 Give yourself a chance to stay on track by eating well-balanced meals and a healthy snack before going to a party.

 2. Stay Hydrated